tejaslinge/Alpaca-StochRSI-EMA-Trading-Bot/README.md

 3. Time and Coins.csv: Using this file, the bot will ensure that no 2 (or more) trades are placed for the same ticker in the _sleep_time_between_trades_ (parameter in ConfigFile.txt) time period.
 Example: If _sleep_time_between_trades_ is 100 seconds and the bot places a buy trade for ETHUSD, the bot won't check the criteria for ETHUSD for another 100 seconds.

-Feel free to contact me at tejas.linge101@gmail.com for **ANY** doubts, suggestions, reviews, or to just connect and talk about Algo Trading Projects!
+Feel free to contact me at tejas.linge101@gmail.com for **ANY** doubts, suggestions, reviews, or to just connect and talk about Algo Trading Projects.
+Thanks!